Tropical system to bring heavy rain, flooding to Gulf Coast - WTMJ

 The poorly organized disturbance was located Friday morning about 255 miles (410 kilometers) south of Morgan City, Louisiana, with maximum sustained winds of 35 mph (55 kph).
 It was moving north at 14 mph (22 kph).

-Louisiana Gov. John Bel Edwards late Thursday issued a state of emergency due to the potential weather threats.
-The move is an administrative step that authorizes the use of state resources to aid in storm response efforts, the governor’s office said.
+Louisiana Gov. John Bel Edwards issued a state of emergency late Thursday.
+The move is an administrative step that authorizes the use of state resources to aid in storm response efforts.

 The system is expected to produce up to 8 inches (20 centimeters) of rain across the Yucatán Peninsula of Mexico, and up to 12 inches (30 centimeters) through the weekend along the central U.S. Gulf Coast.